LeeZongH/Exercise_2_15/README.md

-# Exercise 2.15: CSI Compression and Reconstruction using CsiNet and CS-CsiNet
+# Exercise 2.15: CSI Compression and Reconstruction using CsiNet

 ## Project Overview
 This repository implements exercises 2.15, specifically sub-questions a, b, and c, including the training and inference evaluation programs for gen_data.m (which generates the dataset), CsiNet_train_b.py, and CsiNet_train_c.py (corresponding to sub-questions b and c, respectively).